CSEANZ/BotBoiler/README.md

 # BotBoiler
-Boilerplate code for Typescript based bots.
+*Boilerplate code for Typescript based bots*

 BotBoiler is base code to get you started with an enterprise scale Node+Typescript based bot.

-It's tenets are that it must be composable, testable, extensible, adhere to separation of concerns and above all be simple, elegant and maintainable.
+It's core tenets are that it must be composable, testable, extensible, adhere to separation of concerns and above all be simple, elegant and maintainable.

+Create dialogs, use LUIS or QnA maker, call databases and other services, add authentication and a range of other bot functionality in a nice loosely coupled composable way.

+Inject functionality in to your dialogs as required to reduce complexity and increase testability.

+Unit test using the [Ava](https://github.com/avajs/ava) framework and stub and spy the Bot Framework with [Sinon](http://sinonjs.org/).

 **Note:** This is a work in progress, so much more to come.
 Please create issues / PRs if you find problems or can think of improvements.